HerrKurz/Esports_Data_Pipeline/READme.md

 ## Setup

 ### 1. AWS EC2
-[AWS EC2](https://aws.amazon.com/ec2/) is the Amazon Web Service compute service you can use to create and run virtual machines in the cloud.
+[AWS EC2](https://aws.amazon.com/ec2/) is the Amazon Web Service compute service that enables to create and run virtual machines in the cloud.
 You can follow the official [installation guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) to set up the EC2.
-For optimal performance of Elasticsearch and Kibana, it is recommended to provide a machine with a minimum of 4GB of RAM and two virtual CPU cores.
+For optimal performance of Elasticsearch and Kibana, it is recommended to use a machine with a minimum of 4GB of RAM and two virtual CPU cores.
 Choosing the `t2.medium` instance type during the installation process enables one to meet the requirements.

-To connect to your Linux EC2 instance, you can use SSH.
+To connect to Linux EC2 instance, you can use SSH.
 For Unix-like operating systems, you can use the terminal.
-For Windows, you can follow one of these guides; [OpenSSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/openssh.html) or [PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).
+For Windows,  follow one of these guides; [OpenSSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/openssh.html) or [PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).

-To reduce the costs of running the instance, make sure to stop the instance after working with the application, as keeping the `t2.medium` for the entire month will exceed the [AWS free tier limits](https://aws.amazon.com/free/).
+To reduce the costs of a running instance, make sure to stop it after working with the application.
+Keeping `t2.medium` instance running for the entire month will exceed the [AWS free tier limits](https://aws.amazon.com/free/).

 ### 2. Elasticsearch and Kibana
 Install Elasticsearch using a suitable [installation guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html); if you follow this setup guide, you should
 [install Elasticsearch with RPM](https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html#rpm).
 The same goes for [Kibana installation](https://www.elastic.co/guide/en/kibana/current/rpm.html).
 Finally, create the enrollment token to configure Kibana instances to communicate with an existing Elasticsearch cluster using this [installation guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/create-enrollment-token.html).

 ### 3. Environment variables
 In order to load the data inside Elasticsearch you need to create the `.env` file inside the main directory, like in the provided [project structure](#project-structure).
-Example `.env` with Elasticsearch credentials  will look like this:
+Example `.env` file with Elasticsearch credentials  will look like this:
 ```
 URL = "X.XX.XXX.XXX"
 PORT = 9200